polterguy/hyper-core/README.md

 If you set the `persist` query parameter to true, a persistent cookie will be created on the client, making sure the client will be remembered according to the persistent authorisation cookie rules of Phosphorus Five.
 The default value for persisting a user's credential cookie using persistent logins are `false`, implying once the user closes his browser, or ends his session somehow, he will have to login again.
+The persistent authentication cookie rule of Phosphorus Five can be edited in your _"web.config"_ file, by changing the `p5.auth.credential-cookie-valid` key's value.

 ### Logging out